What is Low Power Wide Area Network (LPWAN) Technology?

 This type of update can run down the battery and shorten the life of the solution, sometimes maybe even destroying the IoT business case.

 The good news?

-Incremental FOTA updates are now available that revise portions of code between specific points, changing only the portion of the firmware that needs fixing.
+Incremental FOTA updates are now available that revise portions of code between specific points, changing only the part of the firmware that needs fixing.

 This results in smaller downloads, which are faster and require less power.

-Selecting an IoT module with incremental update capabilities is an important best practice to save time and power while preserving solutions longevity and the investment in LPWAN.
+Selecting an IoT module with incremental update capabilities is a critical best practice to save time and power while preserving solutions longevity and the investment in LPWAN.

 Learn more about incremental FOTA updates in our expert video:

 LPWAN technology comes in many shapes and sizes – ZigBee, SigFox, Nwave, LTE-M, and NB-IoT, to name a few.

 NB-IoT have gained prominence as the preferred LPWAN technologies for IoT applications.
 This is due to cost efficiency and the ability of these standards to provide longevity, security and mature, wide-reaching networks.